 Seen examination 0 %

 Unseen examination 100 %

 Coursework (no examination) 0 %

-13. Timetabled examination required YES 14.
-Length of exam 75 minutes in case of the Midterms, 90 minutes in case of the Final Examination 15.
-Learning materials Essential K. Sydsæter, P. Hammond and A. Strøm: Essential Mathematics for EconomicAnalysis, Pearson Education, 4th edition, 2012.
+13. Timetabled examination required YES

+14. Length of exam 75 minutes in case of the Midterms, 90 minutes in case of the Final Examination

+15. Learning materials

+Essential K. Sydsæter, P. Hammond and A. Strøm: Essential Mathematics for EconomicAnalysis, Pearson Education, 4th edition, 2012.
 Handouts uploaded to Neptun.

 Recommended E. F. Haeussler, R. S. Paul and R. J. Wood: Introductory Mathematical Analysis for Business, Economics and Life and Social Sciences, Pearson Education, Thirteenth edition, 2011.

 1. Module code: B19TVK04E

 2. Title: MICROECONOMICS

 3. Credit points: 7

 4. Start term: Fall

 5. Module leader: KATALIN ERDŐS, DR.

 6. Accredited by:

 7. Module restrictions:

 Pre-requisite none

 Programme restrictions BSc in Tourism and Catering

 Level restrictions 4

 Other restrictions or none

 requirements

-·
+8. Aims:

 The aim of the module is to provide an introduction to the field of microeconomics.
+It

-It targets the discussion of the basic concepts and approaches, including optimization, equilibrium and empiricism.
-Discussion will cover consumer and producer decisions, market structures, and welfare issues.
-The module helps students to understand the role of economics in society and the way economists think and optimize under different conditions.
+targets the discussion of the basic concepts and approaches, including optimization,

+equilibrium and empiricism.
+Discussion will cover consumer and producer decisions,

+market structures, and welfare issues.
+The module helps students to understand the role

+of economics in society and the way economists think and optimize under different

-- 1. explain ordinal and cardinal thinking, - 2. compare positive and normative approaches, - 3. analyse optimization methods behind consumption and production decisions - 4. compare a selection of key theories in the field. - 5. model economic processes, - 6. apply mathematical models in a microeconomic setting, - 7. organize data and information relevant in the field.
+conditions.

+9. Learning outcomes:

+On completion of this module, the successful student will be able to:

+1. explain ordinal and cardinal thinking,

+compare positive and normative approaches,

+3. analyse optimization methods behind consumption and production decisions

+4. compare a selection of key theories in the field.

+5. model economic processes,

+6. apply mathematical models in a microeconomic setting,

+40 ormation relevant in the field.

+10. Syllabus:

-- The Principles and Practice of Economics
+• The Principles and Practice of Economics

 - Economic Methods and Economic Questions

 - Optimization: Doing the Best You Can

 - Demand, Supply, and Equilibrium

 - Consumers and Incentives

 - Sellers and Incentives

 - Perfect Competition and the Invisible Hand

 - Trade

 - Externalities and Public Goods

 - Monopoly

 - Game Theory and Strategic Play

 - Oligopoly and Monopolistic Competition

 - Markets for Factors of Production